tidalmigrations/db-scripts/README.md

 ```

 ### How to use

-1. Navigate inside the database you would like to start

-2. Run `docker-compose up -d`

-3. That is it.
-The Database will be up and running and ready to be analyzed.
+Simply run `docker-compose up -d` and the databases will be up and running and ready to be analyzed.

 ### Connecting